The Difference Between IPv4 vs IPv6:

-This tutorial will explain you more about IPv4 and IPv6 along with their differences.
-The Internet has become a global system for the network which is fulfilling the need of billions of subscribers worldwide and this has happened because of the wide acceptability of the Internet protocol.
+This tutorial will explain more about IPv4 and IPv6 along with their differences.
+The Internet has become a global system for the network which is fulfilling the need for billions of subscribers worldwide and this has happened because of the wide acceptability of the Internet protocol.

-The IPv4 version of the internet protocol is having 32-bit addressing space of about 4.3 billion IP addresses.
+The IPv4 version of the internet protocol has a 32-bit addressing space of about 4.3 billion IP addresses.

-But due to the prompt use of Internet, wireless technology and the implementation of LTE technology, the range of IP addresses are exhausted to a great extent.
+But due to the prompt use of the Internet, wireless technology, and the implementation of LTE technology, the range of IP addresses is exhausted to a great extent.

-To conquer with this shortage of the IP pool, Internet protocol version 6 (IPv6) which enhances on the address capabilities of IPv4 by deploying 128 bits addressing instead of 32 bits, was introduced.
+To overcome this shortage of the IP pool, Internet protocol version 6 (IPv6) which enhances the address capabilities of IPv4 by deploying 128 bits addressing instead of 32 bits, was introduced.
 Thereby, rationally formulating an utmost infinite pool of IP addresses.

 Also, IPv6 is supposed to provide several enhancements with reference to security, routing addresses, auto configurations, mobility, and QoS.

-In this tutorial, we will explore the detailed architecture and various applications of IPv4 and IPv6 schemes along with their significance in IT and communication sector.
+In this tutorial, we will explore the detailed architecture and various applications of IPv4 vs IPv6 protocols along with their significance in IT and communication sector.

 What You Will Learn:

-The Internet protocol version 4 is working at the Internet layer of the TCP/IP model and is accountable of recognizing the hosts given upon the IP addresses and to route the data packet accordingly in the network or among various networks.
+The Internet Protocol version 4 is working at the Internet layer of the TCP/IP model and is accountable for recognizing the hosts given upon the IP addresses and to route the data packet accordingly in the network or among various networks.

 Most of the elements of the Internet use IPv4 addressing scheme.
 An IPv4 address has a 32-bit addressing space, which means 2^32 = 4.3 billion devices.

-- Version: The IPv4 has the version number 4.
+- Version: The IPv4 has version number 4.

 - Header length: It shows the size of the header.

-- DSCP: It stands for differentiated services code field and is deployed for constructing packets.
+- DSCP: It stands for a differentiated services code field and is deployed for constructing packets.

 - Total length: It denotes the size of the header plus the size of the data packet.